sveltejs/eslint-plugin-svelte/docs/rules/html-self-closing.md

       "html": {
-        "void": "always", // or "always" or "ignore" "normal": "always", // or "never" or "ignore" "component": "always" // or "never" or "ignore" }
+        "void": "always", // or "always" or "ignore" "normal": "always", // or "never" or "ignore" "component": "always", // or "never" or "ignore" "svelte": "always" // or "never" or "ignore"
+      }
     }
   ]